 Where to Stay (bookmark the links)

 - Rifugio Sapienza (direct, Etna South): This hotel is located directly at Rifugio Sapienza, where the Funivia (cable car) starts.
-Free parking, comfortable rooms, great breakfast and a 30% discount for the cable car.
+Free parking, comfortable rooms, great breakfast and a 30% discount on the cable car.
 Advantage: You can explore Rifugio Sapienza early in the morning before the tourist buses arrive and later in the evening after they are gone.

 - B&B Etna House (Nicolosi, Etna South): Nicolosi is located between Catania and Rifugio Sapienza.
 The public bus stops here.
 This B&B is highly recommended!
 Angela is the loveliest host you could imagine.
 Her homemade breakfast is just perfect.
 The rooms are very clean and comfortable.